erezgeva/libptpmgmt/clkmgr/HLD_clkmgr.md

 events.
 The application may specify a timeout.
 - If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

+5. clkmgr_status_wait_by_name()
+- This function use `timeBaseName` to subscribe and waits for a specified timeout period for any event changes.
+- The wait function blocks until an undelivered event is queued.
+- If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
+- Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
+The exception is for composed events.
+- Multiple composed events can be used to wait for one of many or all intrinsic events.
+The application may specify a timeout.
+- If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
-- When timeout is equal to -1, this function wait infinite until there is event changes occurs.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

-4. clkmgr_disconnect()
+6. clkmgr_disconnect()
 - This function performs disconnect process with clkmgr_proxy by sending disconnect message.
 - It will delete the ptp event for subscription and state reference for notification.

-5. clkmgr_gettime()
+7. clkmgr_gettime()
 - This function retrieve the time of the CLOCK_REALTIME.

 ## Available API for c sample application

 1. clkmgr_c_connect()
 - This function will establish a connection to the clkmgr_proxy.
-Once connected, it will assign client ID for the client_runtime that connected to the clkmgr_proxy.
+- Once connected, it will assign client ID for the client_runtime that connected to the clkmgr_proxy.

 2. clkmgr_c_subscribe()
 - This function generates a subscribe message signaling interest in specific supported event types.

+3. clkmgr_c_subscribe_by_name()
+- This function use `timeBaseName` to generates a subscribe message signaling interest in specific event types.

-3. clkmgr_c_status_wait()
+4. clkmgr_c_status_wait()
 - This function waits for a specified timeout period for any event changes.
-The wait function blocks until an undelivered event is queued.
-If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
-Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
+- The wait function blocks until an undelivered event is queued.
+- If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
+- Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
 The exception is for composed events.
-Multiple composed events can be used to wait for one of many or all intrinsic events.
+- Multiple composed events can be used to wait for one of many or all intrinsic events.
 The application may specify a timeout.
+- If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

+5. clkmgr_status_wait_by_name()
+- This function use `timeBaseName` to subscribe and waits for a specified timeout period for any event changes.
+- The wait function blocks until an undelivered event is queued.
+- If the event is already queued for delivery when the wait function is called, the call exits immediately, returning the queued event notification(s).
+- Multiple event notifications may be delivered per call, but the wait function returns when a single event is queued.
+The exception is for composed events.
+- Multiple composed events can be used to wait for one of many or all intrinsic events.
+The application may specify a timeout.
-If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
-When timeout is equal to -1, this function wait infinite until there is event changes occurs.
+- If there are no events ready to be delivered before the timeout elapses, the function returns with a timeout error.
+- When timeout is equal to -1, this function waits infinitely until there is event changes occurs.

-4. clkmgr_c_disconnect()
+6. clkmgr_c_disconnect()
 - This function performs disconnect process with clkmgr_proxy by sending disconnect message.
-It will delete the ptp event for subscription and state reference for notification.
+- It will delete the ptp event for subscription and state reference for notification.

-5. clkmgr_c_client_fetch()
+7. clkmgr_c_client_fetch()
 - This function fetch the single client object and return a pointer to it

-6. clkmgr_c_gettime()
+8. clkmgr_c_gettime()
 - This function retrieve the time of the CLOCK_REALTIME.